Northern Iraq offensive (August 2014): IS assault

 Friday 1 August 2014, ISIL attacked a Peshmerga post in Zumar, 40 km northwest of Mosul, in the peshmerga-controlled zone of northern Iraq, and a nearby oil-winning facility and the nearby Mosul Dam, Iraq's largest dam and an important supplier of electricity and water.
-The Peshmerga fought off ISIL, killing 100 ISIL fighters, according to Kurdish sources, but also losing 14 Peshmerga fighters.
+The Peshmerga fought off IS, killing 100 IS fighters, according to Kurdish sources, but also losing 14 Peshmerga fighters.